 1. Take the brunchwork Business Intensive — named a top ‘Alternative to an MBA’ by Forbes!

-2. Get involved with local start-ups or nonprofits
+5. Getting involved with local start-ups or nonprofits

-3. Start your own side hustle or business
+6. Starting your own side hustle or business

-4. Take on a cross-functional, stretch project at work
+7. Taking on a cross-functional, stretch project at work

-5. Join professional clubs or organizations
+8. Joining professional clubs or organizations

-Luckily, you no longer have to pursue a six-figure MBA or pause your career to get access to networks, career opportunities and business skills.
+Luckily, you no longer have to pursue a six-figure MBA or pause your career to get access to networking, career opportunities, and business skills.
 The following list of alternatives to the MBA provides a helpful guide to your question, “What can I do instead of the MBA?”